Freelance Writing: What You Need to Know Before You Jump

 Where Does a New Writer Find Paying Gigs?

-Unfortunately, unless you know someone in the business that’s willing to take a chance on you, you’ll probably find yourself writing for the mills, which is actually better than taking your chances with bid sites.
-Bid sites are notorious for paying writers $1-$3/500 word articles.
+Unfortunately, unless you know someone in the business who's willing to take a chance on you, you’ll probably find yourself writing for the mills, which is actually better than taking your chances with bid sites.
+Bid sites are notorious for paying writers $1-$3 for 500 word articles.
 Those really are not worth your time.
 Plus, you’ll more than likely get bid out by a writer from a foreign country who has a much lower cost of living than we do here in the States.

 The more reputable mills have you go through training and certification before they’ll award you projects.
 The education you gain while going through the training is invaluable.
 Even if you never write word one for them, the training is free.
 You learn how to embed links, attribute photos, apply SEO practices, AP and Chicago grammar rules, and so much more.
 These are all skills that will help you climb the writing ladder, giving you the tools you’ll need to pitch editors, clients, and bloggers.

 I have been writing travel articles for CopyPress.
 Their training is very thorough.
 Unless you rank an A on their certification tests, chances of being offered assignments are slim.
 Although most of what I’ve written so far is in the capacity of ghostwriter, one client, Hipmunk, is giving each author the byline to accepted articles.
-Once the articles go live, I will now have professional clips to add to my library.
+Once the articles went live, I had professional clips to add to my library.

 Another great way to retain a byline is to start a blog.
 Include your blog on your writer’s site.
 That way, a prospective client knows what you have to offer and can click over to your blog tab to get a feel for your writing style.
 Again, include your name.
 I put my full name directly beneath the title and timestamp on every blog I post.
 This also helps you rank with Google which brings me to another point.